-To comply with SB 328, the Board adopted one of the five options proposed by the Task Force for new start and end times on February 3, 2022, with a 3-0-2 vote.
-While this decision was borne out of the necessity of compliance with State law, the Board should communicate to the California State Legislature that SB 328 should be rescinded.
-If the Legislature should elect not to rescind SB 328, in the alternative, the implementation of SB 328 for the 2022/2023 academic year should be forestalled.
+To comply with SB 328, the Board will have to adopt one (1) of the five (5) options proposed by the Task Force for new Start and End Times.
+While this decision is borne out of the necessity of compliance with State law, the Board should communicate to the California State Legislature that its implementation for the 2022-23 academic year should be forestalled.